pechpaul/fulll-test/Backend/readme.md

 # Install
-To install the project, you just have to run `npm install` to get all the dependencies
+To install the project, you just have to run `npm install` to get all the dependencies Also start a postgreSQL DB and change the src/Infra/dataSource.ts file to match your logins

 # Running the tests
 After installing the dependencies you can run the tests with this command `npm run test`.